Five Star Bancorp (NASDAQ:FSBC) Posts Earnings Results, Beats Estimates By $0.05 EPS

-Five Star Bancorp (NASDAQ:FSBC – Get Free Report) posted its quarterly earnings results on Monday.
-The company reported $0.62 EPS for the quarter, topping analysts’ consensus estimates of $0.57 by $0.05, Yahoo Finance reports.
+Five Star Bancorp (NASDAQ:FSBC – Get Free Report) released its earnings results on Monday.
+The company reported $0.62 EPS for the quarter, beating analysts’ consensus estimates of $0.57 by $0.05, Yahoo Finance reports.
+The company had revenue of $49.37 million during the quarter.
 Five Star Bancorp had a return on equity of 16.36% and a net margin of 23.84%.
-The firm had revenue of $49.37 million during the quarter.
-During the same period in the previous year, the business earned $0.77 earnings per share.
+During the same quarter in the previous year, the business earned $0.77 EPS.

-The company also recently declared a quarterly dividend, which will be paid on Monday, May 13th.
-Shareholders of record on Monday, May 6th will be given a dividend of $0.20 per share.
+The business also recently disclosed a quarterly dividend, which will be paid on Monday, May 13th.
+Shareholders of record on Monday, May 6th will be paid a dividend of $0.20 per share.
+This represents a $0.80 dividend on an annualized basis and a yield of 3.65%.
 The ex-dividend date of this dividend is Friday, May 3rd.
-This represents a $0.80 dividend on an annualized basis and a yield of 3.70%.
 Five Star Bancorp’s payout ratio is 30.42%.

-A number of equities research analysts recently issued reports on the company.
-Keefe, Bruyette & Woods reiterated a “market perform” rating and issued a $27.00 price objective on shares of Five Star Bancorp in a research report on Monday, April 1st.
-DA Davidson reiterated a “buy” rating and issued a $29.00 price objective on shares of Five Star Bancorp in a research report on Tuesday.
+FSBC has been the subject of a number of recent research reports.
+Keefe, Bruyette & Woods reiterated a “market perform” rating and set a $27.00 price objective on shares of Five Star Bancorp in a research note on Monday, April 1st.
+DA Davidson reiterated a “buy” rating and set a $29.00 price objective on shares of Five Star Bancorp in a research note on Tuesday.

 Five Star Bancorp operates as the bank holding company for Five Star Bank that provides a range of banking products and services to small and medium-sized businesses, professionals, and individuals in Northern California.
 It accepts various deposits, such as money market accounts, noninterest-bearing and interest checking accounts, savings accounts, term certificate accounts, and time deposits.